-- The current pandemic of the novel coronavirus, or COVID-19, and the future outbreak of other highly infectious or contagious diseases, could have a material adverse impact on our business, financial condition and results of operations, including our commercial operations and sales, clinical trials and pre-clinical studies. - We are an early-stage commercial company and the marketing and sale of ONPATTRO, GIVLAARI, OXLUMO or any future products may be unsuccessful or less successful than anticipated. - We have a history of losses and may never become and remain consistently profitable. - We will require substantial funds to continue our research, development and commercialization activities. - Although we sold a portion of the expected royalty stream and commercial milestones related to global sales of Leqvio by Novartis AG, or Novartis, we are entitled to retain the remaining portion of such future royalties and, if certain specified thresholds are met, to the remaining portion of commercial milestone payments, and any negative developments related to Leqvio (inclisiran), such as a delay in the expected timing of the resubmission by Novartis of the New Drug Application, or NDA, for inclisiran, could have a material adverse effect on the timing or amount of those payments.
+- The current pandemic of the novel coronavirus, or COVID-19, and the future outbreak of other highly infectious or contagious diseases, could continue to have an adverse impact on our business, financial condition and results of operations, including our commercial operations and sales, clinical trials and pre-clinical studies. - We are a young commercial company and the marketing and sale of ONPATTRO, GIVLAARI, OXLUMO or any future products, including vutrisiran, may be unsuccessful or less successful than anticipated. - We have a history of losses and may never become and remain consistently profitable. - We will require substantial funds to continue our research, development and commercialization activities. - Although we sold a portion of the expected royalty stream and commercial milestones related to global sales of Leqvio by Novartis AG, or Novartis, we are entitled to retain the remaining portion of such future royalties and, if certain specified thresholds are met, to the remaining portion of commercial milestone payments, and any negative developments related to Leqvio could have a material adverse effect on the timing or amount of those payments.